TheJKM/cordova-plugin-simple-notification/README.md

 - Provides the basic push features to keep things simple (KISS)

 ## Requirements
-- iOS: Works with iOS 10 or newer (tested on 12.1.4 and newer), uses Swift 4
+- iOS: Works with iOS 10 or newer (tested on 10.3.3 and 12.1.4 and newer), uses Swift 4
 - Android: Should work with at least 4.4 (tested on 9)

 ## Installation: